CompuTec/wms-docs/user-guide/transactions/new-stock-counting/plugin-installation.md

 ### The result

-The AppEngine plugin is required to use the New Stock Counting either with just SAP Business One or ProcessForce.
+The AppEngine plugin is required to use the New Stock Counting either with SAP Business One or ProcessForce.

 If the plugin is unavailable, there will be information about it in CompuTec WMS.